TauOmicronMu/RobotWarehouse/Interaction.md

 Event dispatching is the most maintainable and scalable way of handling interaction.
 If you are at all confused about how to dispatch and listen for events, please see the [README](README.md).

 ## Networking
 There are 3 different ways that we could go about this.
-Depending on the method chose, I'll submit a proposed plan.
+Depending on the method chosen, I'll submit a proposed plan.

 ### Martin's code
 This is what I think is the current state of the networking system, from what Jakubas has said and from what I have seen in the git repo.